 Don’t pick snakes up, no matter how small they are (some of the smallest in Thailand can be the most poisonous), don’t back them into a corner, and don’t hit them with anything unless you know what you’re doing.
 Leave a snake alone, and it will probably leave you alone too.

 Learn About Thailand’s Poisonous Snakes – There are some excellent websites about Thailand’s poisonous snakes, but the best place in Bangkok to learn about snakes so you can recognize them is the Thai Red Cross Society Snake Farm.
 Here, you can see the actual snakes in cages and pens so, if you come across one in real life in Bangkok, you’ll know it’s a snake who’s bite can kill you.

 What to Do if You Get Bitten By a Snake in Bangkok –

 Stay Calm – First of all, stay calm.
 Any undue running around or panicking simply gets your heart rate up and makes the venom travel through your body faster.
 Calm down, relax, take a deep breath.

 Don’t Pick Up the Snake – Many people try to pick up the snake or kill it so they can take it to the hospital as identification.
 Don’t.
 Simply take a photograph of it, so the doctor can see what type of snake it was and, as long as it’s not an immediate threat, let it just continue on its way before someone else gets bitten.

-Most snake bites in Bangkok are survivable, buy you don’t want to take the chance of being bitten so you can find out.
-But, if you are bitten by a snake in Bangkok, follow these quick tips and you hopefully you’ll survive the incident with nothing more than a little bit of bodily damage and a story to tell.
+If you are bitten by a snake in Bangkok, however, follow these quick tips and hopefully you will survive the incident with nothing more than a little bit of bodily damage and a story to tell.